romkey/vendo/README.md

 The hardware is based on an ESP32 which uses a level shifter to drive an LED strip.
 We used an LPD8806-based strip, but the code can work with any strip that the FastLED library supports.
 Some LED strips won't even need a level shifter because the LED controllers will handle 3.3V signals.

+I chose the ESP32 because it's cheap (about $5-6 from AliExpress, or twice that on Amazon) and has a lot of head room.
+It has two CPU cores; one runs the network stack and the other runs the Arduino applicaion.
+It should be able to be responsive to the network while still running smooth animations.
+With some minor changes to the network code, vendo could also easily run on an ESP32 or on an Arduino.

+i've designed a simple printed circuit board called a "discoball" which has all the hardware you'll need to do this.
+It's very simple.
+I'm still debugging it and will publish it in its own repository soon.

 ## Software

 The software is written using the Arduino Core for the ESP32.
 It's structured to build with [PlatformIO](https://platformio.org/), not the Arduino IDE.
+PlatformIO changes the build process but shouldn't affect the actual code at all.
+I use PlatformIO because it's fast, much less cumbersome than the Arduino IDE, and has good library management.
+It's also (recently) fully open source.

+If you want to build this project using the Arduino IDE, and rename `src/main.cpp` to `src/vendo.ino` and the `src` directory to `vendo` and manually install the libraries that are listed in`platformio.ini`.

 ## Control Interface